WhoAmI125/RoomEscape/README.md

 </br></br>

 **If You Want to Participate in Developing Room Escape**

+Download the most up-to-date release version in our github repository or fork to work on it.

 If you want new room and study
 - create room#.html in main directory, and create room# file and put the related source inside!